CRMC Classes & Events

 Highlights the advantages of portable careers for military spouses who continually relocate and face a tight economy.
 A portable career is a credential recognized in multiple states and job opportunities across the country.
 Participants will acquire a knowledge base on high growth industries with the greatest range of portable career opportunities.

 During this workshop participants will learn about the different types of resumes, and drafting targeted resumes with the key components needed to get selected for an interview.
 The following topics will be covered: acceptable formats and design, prioritizing and highlighting key skills, creating marketable content, and general guidelines.

 The Senior Leadership Transition Readiness Seminar (SLTRS) provides imperative career information and accommodates the specific needs of senior military leaders.
 Catering to executive-level leadership and high-profile positions those senior leaders seek, the Senior Leadership TRS expands on the Department of Labor Employment Workshop (DOLEW) curriculum in a more sophisticated peer assemblage.
 The week-long class incorporates the Pre-Separation Counseling Brief / Core Curriculum covering benefits and entitlements upon retirement from military service.
 This comprehensive approach is designed to relay practical information that eases the transition from military service into the civilian world.
 By attending the Senior Leadership TRS, participants gain an in-depth knowledge base in the following areas: skill assessments and marketing strategies, career exploration, networking, today’s current job market, hiring and staffing challenges, resume preparation, industry standard interview attire, interview techniques and salary negotiations.
-Open to E8 & above, WO4 & above, and O5 & above.
+AREA OF CONSIDERATION: Both enlisted and officers - ranks no lower than O-5, E-8, W4 and those within 2 years of retirement.

 Social Media & Your Job Search